 DEFYING GRAVITY, an Installation for Cassina

-These installation images will take you on a tour from the front entrance, to the landing at the top of the stairs.
-The installation opened up the space of this already monumental location.
+These images will take you from the front entrance, with a 37 foot wall on the right and a backlit glass wall on the left, to the landing at the top of the stairs.
+The installation opened up the this already monumental space.
 Groupings of two, three, or more paintings appeared to exist in a boundless space, activating entire walls.
 On-site November-December 2011.